This section in the Webmail interface has features that edit your settings.

-Use this interface to allow or deny (block) access to services for specific IP addresses.
+Use this interface to allow, reject, or drop access to services for specific IP addresses.

 This document lists the ports that cPanel & WHM uses, and which services use each of these ports, to allow you to better configure your firewall.

 cPanel & WHM servers allow you to install ImunifyAV for free from WHM's Security Advisor interface.